xgt-network/xgt/README.md

 * ~18,700,000 XGT for egalitarian distribution, 21,000,000 token supply schedule.
 * Mining halvings, targetted for sync with BTC supply halvings

+## Announcement

+XGT was formally announced on [BitcoinTalk](https://bitcointalk.org/index.php?topic=5340639.newmail) on May 28, 2021, at 06:56 PM PST.

 # Installation

 Getting started with XGT is fairly simple.
 You can either choose to use docker-images, build with docker manually or build from source directly.
-All steps have been documented and while many different OS are supported, the easiest one is Ubuntu 16.04.
+All steps have been documented and while many different OS are supported, the easiest one is Ubuntu 20.04.

 ## Quickstart